Case report: hepatic steatosis (fatty liver) in a rabbit

 Clinical signs

-There are no clinical signs associated to hepatic steatosis in rabbits.
-Tiredness, discomfort, anorexia, depression and/or jaundice may appear when fat accounts for about 10% of the liver weight.
+There are no clinical signs associated with hepatic steatosis in rabbits.
+Fatigue, discomfort, anorexia, depression, and/or jaundice may be observed in cases where fat constitutes approximately 10% of the liver's weight.

 Waste of muscle tissue is observed and can lead to reluctance to move and exercise.